For more information on Dr. Vital and the eye conditions that he treats visit: www.houstoneyedoctorvital.com

 My philosophy for the practice of ophthalmology is to deliver quality medical and surgical interventions, when medically necessary, on an individualized basis, that help to preserve and improve ocular and general health.
 I strive to protect and improve the way my patients’ eyes see, feel, and look.

-Dr. Vital sees patients in our Gramercy and Memorial City locations.
+Dr. Vital sees patients in our Gramercy and Sugarland locations.